sfranzyshen/OttoDIYArduinoLib/README.md

 * `Servo.h` and `Servo.cpp` contains all the servo functions
 * `Oscillator.h` and `Oscillator.cpp` is the main algorithm for the servos "smooth" movement
 * `Sound.h` and `Sound.cpp` contains all the code for making sounds
-* `SerialCommand.h` and `SerialCommand.cpp` is for Bluetooth communication vis Software serial or native Bluetooth

 ### New Otto API:
 #### (Biped with arms model, RGB ultrasonic eyes, buzzer sound, and a mono spi matrix mouth)